Basic Representations of Genus Zero Nonabelian Hodge Spaces: Symplectic action on fission data of irregular connections on

-\begin{proof} All statements except those describing the sets of levels are already contained in the works \cite{sabbah2008explicit,malgrange1991equations} establishing the stationary phase formula.
+\begin{proof} All statements except those describing the sets of levels are already contained in the works \cite{malgrange1991equations,sabbah2008explicit} establishing the stationary phase formula.
 For the levels, some of the statements are proven in \cite{hiroe2017ramified} using results on singularities of curves.
-Let us discuss how to derive them from \cite{doucot2021diagrams}.
-In the case where $I$ is at infinity and of slope $>1$, the statement for the levels can be deduced quite directly from Proposition 4.8 and the proof of Theorem 4.9 of \cite{doucot2021diagrams}.
-Indeed, the proposition implies that implies that all possible exponents of $F\cdot I$ belong to a set determined by the levels of $I$, and that if $k$ is a level of $I$ then $kr/(r+s)$ is an exponent of $F\cdot I$ (because the coefficient of this exponent is nonzero), and the proof of Theorem 4.9 there establishes that these properties satisfied by the possible exponents of $F\cdot I$ imply that the exponents of $F\cdot I$ of the form $kr/(r+s)$ with $k\in \Levels(I)$ are the only ones where the sequence of common denominators of exponents of $F\cdot I$ strictly decreases, which precisely means that they are the levels of $F\cdot I$.
-The other cases will be completely similar, the only difference being the slope of $F\cdot I$. \end{proof}
+Let us discuss how to derive them all more directly from results in \cite{doucot2021diagrams}.
+In the case (3) where $I$ is at infinity and of slope $>1$, the statement for the levels can be deduced quite directly from \cite[Proposition~4.8 and the proof of Theorem~4.9]{doucot2021diagrams}, as follows.
+Proposition~4.8 says that all exponents of $F\cdot I$ belong to a certain set~${K\subset \mathbb Q_{>0}}$ determined explicitly from $I$.
+Next, although it does not use the terminology of levels, the proof of Theorem~4.9 shows that, inside $K$, the subset $\Levels(F\cdot I)$ is exactly~${\frac{r}{s-r}\Levels(I)}$.
+This is because, in the explicit formula for the number of edge-loops~$B_{I,I}$ of a Stokes circle~$I$, given by Lemma~4.6 of loc.\ cit., the nonzero positive terms are in one-to-one correspondence with the levels of $I$ (by definition of the notion of levels).
+The proof of Theorem~4.9 establishes that there is a one-to-one correspondence between the nonzero positive terms in $B_{I,I}$ and $B_{F\cdot I, F\cdot I}$, i.e., there is a bijection between $\Levels(I)$, and $\Levels(F\cdot I)$, given by $\Levels(F\cdot I)=\frac{r}{s-r}\Levels(I)$.

+The other cases are obtained in a completely similar way, by using the expressions for the Legendre transform for the different cases given, e.g., in \cite[Section~3.1]{doucot2021diagrams}.
+The point is that the difference between the cases concerns only the transformation of the leading terms of the Stokes circles, i.e., the change of slopes, without affecting what happens for the subleading terms. \end{proof}

 To fully determine the fission data of the Fourier transform, we must also describe the fission exponents between distinct Stokes circles of the Fourier transform which are at the same singularities.
-This can be explicitly done:
+This can be done explicitly: